RootSoft/walletconnect-dart-sdk/example/example.md

 ### Algorand TestNet

-It's better and cheaper to carry to test when you make use of Algorand TestNet.
+It's better and cheaper to test on Algorand TestNet before testing on Algorand MainNet.
 To switch to TestNet update the `AlgodClient` to use the TestNet URL.

 ```dart
 final algorand = Algorand(